 Maryland Wrongful Death Lawyers

-Serving Those in Prince Georges, Charles, Calvert, Anne Arundel
+Serving Those in the Prince George's, Charles, Calvert, and Anne Arundel Area

 When a wrongful death occurs, you should immediately seek the legal advice of an experienced attorney.
 A successful wrongful death lawsuit provides financial assistance to surviving loved ones as well as justice for the victim who lost their life.
 At Potter Burnett Law, we represent those who have lost loved ones as a result of third-party negligence or recklessness.

 A wrongful death occurs when someone dies as the result of another person’s reckless or negligent action.
 A wrongful death lawsuit is a civil action, but the at-fault party may also be charged criminally as well, depending on the circumstances.
 The civil litigation compensates the family left behind while the criminal case seeks to hold them accountable to the state, including any prison or fines imposed.